emontzkajnl/plugins/quiz-master-next/readme.txt

 18. Database

 == Changelog ==
+= 10.1.1 ( April 21, 2025 ) =
+* Enhancement: Added option to preload quiz and question feature images
+* Fix: Improved keyboard navigation for quizzes
+* Fix: Compatibility with WordPress 6.8

+= 10.1.0 ( April 10, 2025 ) =
+* Feature: Implemented server-side validation for contact form fields
+* Feature: Added option to use responses in other questions
+* Enhancement: Refined the user interface to align with the WordPress 2024 Dark Theme

+= 10.0.3 ( March 17, 2025 ) =
+* Feature: Added an option to remove orphaned questions and results
+* Feature: Added an option to navigate to any result page
+* Bug: Resolved an issue with custom CSS
+* Enhancement: Updated the display logic for the result page template

+= 10.0.2 ( March 02, 2025 ) =
+* Hotfix: Fixed issue while creating new post/page
+* Enhancement: Improved question saving option in QSM block

+= 10.0.1 ( March 01, 2025 ) =
+* Hotfix: Resolved JS warning while saving email template

+= 10.0.0 ( Fabuary 28, 2025 ) =
+* Feature: Added options to import and create email and result templates
+* Feature: Enabled saving questions as drafts
+* Feature: Added the ability to link a question across multiple quizzes
+* Feature: Added an option to share quizzes on LinkedIn
+* Feature: Added a setting to prevent duplicate emails when multiple logic conditions are met
+* Feature: Added an option to disable scrolling while submitting a quiz
+* Bug: Fixed an issue with inline drop-down question types
+* Enhancement: Improved question search feature in question bank
+* Enhancement: Improved UI across Quiz, Text, Option, and Email, Result pages
+* Enhancement: Enhanced the UI for Dashboard and other related pages

 = 9.2.4 ( December 30, 2024 ) =
 * Bug: Resolved issue with %TOTAL_QUESTIONS% variable
 * Bug: Resolved issue with %MAXIMUM_POINTS% variable